drupalwxt/helm-drupal/docs/architecture.md

 **Recommendation:** [Kubernetes](https://kubernetes.io/)

-Without going to in-depth Kubernetes is the defacto winner of the orchestration wars and is supported by all cloud vendors including all offering a managed service and also works on both private / public infrastructure.
+Kubernetes is quickly becoming the lingua franca of the cloud and is supported by all cloud vendors including all offering a managed service and also works on both private / public infrastructure.
 The fact that most if not all cloud companies are centralizing around this solution also was a key decision point (Oracle, IBM, Pivotal, RedHat, VmWare, etc) along with the need to reduce vendor lock-in.
 Finally, the ability to move our workloads across cloud providers or even supporting a federated cluster across cloud providers for reliability was another key factor in the decision making.

-The whole Drupal application stack can easily be installed in a highly distributed fashion in mere minutes using our helm chart which facilitates a managed service workflow (rolling updates, cronjobs, health checks, auto-scaling, etc).
+The whole Drupal application stack can easily be installed in a distributed fashion in minutes using our helm chart which facilitates a managed service workflow (rolling updates, cronjobs, health checks, auto-scaling, etc).

 * Helm chart: [https://github.com/drupalwxt/helm-drupal](https://github.com/drupalwxt/helm-drupal)

-We also provide the Terraform necessarily to install the Azure Kubernetes Service Infrastructure as well as configure with optional platform components (RBAC, Service Mesh, Policies, etc).

-* Terraform for Kubernetes Infrastructure: [https://github.com/canada-ca-terraform-modules/terraform-kubernetes-aks](https://github.com/canada-ca-terraform-modules/terraform-kubernetes-aks)
-* Terraform for Kubernetes Platform: [https://github.com/canada-ca-terraform-modules/terraform-kubernetes-aks-platform](https://github.com/canada-ca-terraform-modules/terraform-kubernetes-aks-platform)

 ## Ingress controller